Lord of the Flies on BBC One: Jack Thorne's adaptation of famous novel gets confirmed start date

 It’s sold more than 10 million copies worldwide.
 In 2019, BBC News included Lord of the Flies on its list of the 100 most inspiring novels.

-Author Kingsley Amis called the book “terrifying and haunting”.
+Fellow author Kingsley Amis called the book “terrifying and haunting”.

 What is Jack Thorne famous for?

-He’s best known for writing the recent Netflix hit Adolescence, as well as This is England ’90, Kiri, and The Accident.
+The series has been made with the support of Lord of the Flies author William Golding’s family.
+Jack Thorne is best known for writing the recent Netflix hit Adolescence, as well as This is England ’90, Kiri, and The Accident.

 It’s not the first time Jack has adapted a book either.
 He wrote the TV adaptation of His Dark Materials, Help, and Enola Holmes.
+More recently, Jack created the TV series Toxic Town for Netflix, and The Hack for ITV.

 Has there been any other Lord of the Flies adaptations?

-There have been film adaptations, however.
 These include the 1990 version starring Balthazar Getty, and the earlier 1960 adaptation by director Peter Brook.

 How many episodes is it?